catalyst-cooperative/pudl/docs/dev/annual_updates.rst

     reasoning and is intended for humans (vs. computers) to read.

-**4.B.3)** Use the FERC 1 debugging notebook ``devtools/ferc1-etl-debug.ipynb`` to run the transforms for each table.
+**4.B.3)** Either materialize the clean and/or normalized FERC 1 dagster asset groups or use the FERC 1 debugging notebook ``devtools/ferc1-etl-debug.ipynb`` to run the transforms for each table.
 Heed any errors or warnings that pop up in the logs.
 One of the most likely bugs will be uncategorized strings (think new, strange fuel type spellings.

 **4.B.4)** If there's a new column, add it to the transform process.
 At the very least, you'll need to include it in the ``rename_columns`` dictionary in